slack-go/slack/examples/manifests/README.md

 # Manifest examples

-This example tries to show how to interact with the new [manifest endpoints](https://api.slack.com/reference/manifests#manifest_apis).
-These endpoints require a special set of tokens: **configuration tokens**.
+This example shows how to interact with the new [manifest endpoints](https://api.slack.com/reference/manifests#manifest_apis).
+These endpoints require a special set of tokens called `configuration tokens`.
 Refer to the [relevant documentation](https://api.slack.com/authentication/config-tokens) for how to create these tokens.

 For examples on how to use configuration tokens, see the [tokens example](../tokens).